JamJuiceCreative/T1A3---Terminal-Application/README.md

 # <p style="text-align:center">Project Overview;</p>

 I wanted to create a terminal app that would feature a game that would be familiar to those in the programming world.
-That way I would have the frame work for a program that will actually be useful in a programming or development environment.
+That way I would have the frame work for a program that would potentially be useful in a programming or development environment.
 I chose "planning poker" or "scrum poker" as it fulfilled this requirement however to make it more interesting I based it around the zombie apocalypse.

 ## List of program features;
 * Game Intro